 What is Physiotherapy?

-Physiotherapy – or physical therapy – places full and functional movement at the heart of what it means to be healthy.
+Physiotherapy (also known as physical therapy) places full and functional movement at the heart of what it means to be healthy.
 It involves treating patients of all ages with a range of illnesses and conditions, including those with back and neck problems, sports injuries, arthritis, or those recovering from strokes and operations.
 The focus of our treatment is exercise prescription.

 Physiotherapists may be part of a multidisciplinary medical team that includes physicians, nurses, speech and language therapists, psychologists, occupational therapists and social workers among others.
 Alternatively, they may work from clinics or specialise in particular areas of the discipline.

 Physiotherapy: The course for you?

 Physiotherapy is both physically and academically demanding and an interest in working with people is an requirement, alongside strong communication skills.
 Visiting a local general hospital or other area where physiotherapists work will give you a good understanding of what exactly is involved.

 Physiotherapy at Trinity

 Physiotherapy is based in the Trinity Centre for Health Sciences in a purpose built complex at St. James’s Hospital.
 This complex houses other health science disciplines and allows physiotherapy students to share courses with those in the other health sciences to give a multidisciplinary approach to studying and working.
-The centre is about 3 km (2 miles) from the main campus and is beside a Luas station on the line running between Tallaght and Connolly Station in the city centre.
+The centre is about 3km from the main campus and is beside a Luas station on the line running between Tallaght and Connolly Station.

 Graduate skills and career opportunities

 Successful completion of the course entitles you to membership of the Irish Society of Chartered Physiotherapists, the accrediting body for physiotherapy in Ireland.
 Physiotherapists are sought throughout the world and you will be able to work with a wide range of conditions or to specialise, as you wish.
 There is also great scope for you to continue to develop your skills and expertise in areas such as sports medicine, neurology, cardiology, respiratory, research, education, management or private practice.
 Students may also work with a professional sports team as part of multidisciplinary athlete support.

 Your degree and what you’ll study